Ferrite-FEM/Tensors.jl/docs/src/man/constructing_tensors.md

  0.0  0.0
 ```

-A Julia `Array` with zeroed tensors can be created with `zeroes`, with the tensor type and dimensions of the array as arguments:
+A Julia `Array` with zeroed tensors can be created with `zeros`, with the tensor type and dimensions of the array as arguments:

 ```jldoctest
 julia> zeros(Tensor{2,2}, 2, 3)